juicyapp/loyalty-engine-module-doc/how-tos/planing.md

     Extract all schemes from diagram, and categorize them into different lists.
     ![From scenario to components](../img/graph-diagram-to-component-lists.png)
 1. #### From Component to Panel UI
-    No brainier, just follow the diagram and setup the panel.
+    More easy to setup the panel and enter it one by one.
     ![From components to setup](../img/graph-from-components-to-setup.png)

 ## Understanding the **Limitations**